defold/doc/docs/en/manuals/lua.md

 The Defold engine has the Lua language embedded for scripting.
 Lua is a lightweight dynamic language that is powerful, fast, and easy to embed.
 It is widely used as a videogame scripting language.
 Lua programs are written in a simple procedural syntax.
 The language is dynamically typed and is run by a bytecode interpreter.
 It features automatic memory management with incremental garbage collection.

 This manual will give a quick introduction to the basics of Lua programming in general and what you need to consider when working with Lua in Defold.
-If you have some experience with Python, Perl, Ruby, Javascript or a similar dynamic language you will get going pretty quickly.
-If you are totally new to programming you might want to start with a Lua book aimed at beginners.
+If you have some experience with Python, Perl, Ruby, Javascript, or a similar dynamic language you will get going pretty quickly.
+If you are new to programming you might want to start with a Lua book aimed at beginners.
 There are plenty to choose from.

 ## Lua versions
-We aim to keep Defold the same across all platforms, but we currently have a few minor discrepancies in Lua language version between platforms:
+We aim to keep Defold the same across all platforms, but we currently have a few minor discrepancies in the Lua language version between platforms:

 | Platform        | Lua version         | JIT Enabled |
 |-----------------|---------------------|-------------|